 - Student/parent does not like the teacher

 - Student/parent does not like the teaching style

 - Teacher is "too hard" or "too strict"

 - Teacher gives too much work

 - Student is failing the class

 - GPA is being affected

-- · Student wants a different lunch
+- Student wants a different lunch

 Since class changes will not be made for the reasons listed above, students and parents should assess their abilities and goals and carefully request courses for each school year.
-Students should pay special attention to course level (College Preparatory, Honors, Advanced Placement, Dual Enrollment), career pathways, graduation requirements, college admissions requirements, any requirements set forth by the NCAA Eligibility Center, as well as which elective and alternate courses they choose.
+Students should make special note of course level (College Preparatory, Honors, Advanced Placement, Dual Enrollment), career pathways, graduation requirements, any requirements set forth by the NCAA Eligibility Center, as well as which elective/alternate courses they choose.